oracle-livelabs/developer/python-and-database-scripting/Lab8-type-handlers/type-handlers.md

     Value: 0.1 * 3 = 0.3
     ````

-    Although the code demonstrates the use of outconverter, in this particular case, the variable can be created simply by using the following code to replace the outputtypehandler function defined above.
-Replace the file with the text below.
+    The code above demonstrates the use of outconverter, but in this particular case, python-oracledb offers a simple convenience attribute to do the same conversion:

     ````
     <copy>
-    import cx_Oracle
-    import decimal
-    import db_config
+    import oracledb

-    con = cx_Oracle.connect(db_config.user, db_config.pw, db_config.dsn)
-    cur = con.cursor()

-    def ReturnNumbersAsDecimal(cursor, name, defaultType, size, precision, scale): if defaultType == cx_Oracle.NUMBER:
-            return cursor.var(decimal.Decimal, arraysize = cursor.arraysize)

-    cur.outputtypehandler = ReturnNumbersAsDecimal
+    oracledb.defaults.fetch_decimals = True

-    for value, in cur.execute("select 0.1 from dual"): print("Value:", value, "* 3 =", value * 3)
     </copy>
     ````